 Algorithm

-The Tier 1 approach for emissions from waste water handling uses the general equation:
+The Tier 1 approach for NMVOC emissions from waste water treatment plants uses the general equation:

-(1)
+Epollutant=AD×EFpollutant (1)

 This equation is applied at the national level.
 The Tier 1 emission factors assume an averaged or typical technology and abatement implementation in the country and integrate all different sub-processes in the handling of waste water.